NIH Pain Consortium: Grant Mechanism Webinar Series

 Q: If I apply to Helping End Addiction Long-term (HEAL), can I get Institutional Review Board (IRB) assistance even before receiving an award?

 A: You may request single IRB support from a TIN IRB, but the cost for the review must be included in your grant.

 Q: How much would it cost to work with the TIN IRB?

 A: The cost depends upon the IRB you select, the number of sites, the length of the trial, and the negotiations among the single IRB, your institution, and you.

 Q: Trial Innovation Center (TIC) and Recruitment Innovation Center (RIC) awards are expiring soon.
 How does this expiration change the Clinical and Translational Science Awards (CTSAs)?

-A: The TIN will continue, and the CTSA Funding Opportunity Announcement (FOA) still includes many resources that have proven valuable.
+A: The TIN will continue, and the CTSA Notice of Funding Opportunity (NOFO) still includes many resources that have proven valuable.
 NCATS aims to facilitate a seamless transition to TIN 2.0, but if you currently rely on a long-term resource provided by a TIN, then you may learn that the provider of that resource may change.
 A technical assistance webinar on May 13 will provide information to help you with this transition.

-Q: How is the TIN liaison team transitioning to the Hub liaison team for these new CTSA FOAs?
+Q: How is the TIN liaison team transitioning to the Hub liaison team for these new CTSA NOFOs?